Research has shown that some things can increase your chance of getting breast cancer. These are called 'risk factors'.

-As with many other diseases, your risk of breast cancer increase as you get older.
-Although breast cancer can occur in younger women, the majority of breast cancers occur after menopause.
-About 3 out of 4 of breast cancer cases occur in women 50 years and over.
+As with many other diseases, your risk of breast cancer increases as you get older.
+Although breast cancer can occur in younger women, most breast cancers occur after menopause.
+About three quarters of breast cancer cases occur in women 50 years and over.

-Most women who develop breast cancer do not have a strong family history.
+Most people who develop breast cancer do not have a strong family history.
 However, having one or more first-degree relatives or second-degree relatives on the same side of the family with breast cancer can increase your risk.